Odin (band)

-Odin is an American heavy metal band perhaps best known for the appearance in the film The Decline of Western Civilization Part II: The Metal Years.
+Odin was an American glam metal band from Los Angeles, formed in 1982.
+The band is perhaps best known for the appearance in the film The Decline of Western Civilization Part II: The Metal Years.

-Odin was a band from Los Angeles that formed in 1983.
 Odin guitarist Jeff Duncan went on to play in the Los Angeles metal band Armored Saint after Odin broke up.
 Odin lead singer Randy O went on to become a teamster trucker for the film industry.

+On April 13th, 2025, the band briefly reunited at the Rainbow Bar and Grill for the restaurant's 53rd anniversary party.

+Albums

+All studio albums listed, unless otherwise noted.